zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

               .. type:: string
                  :required: false

-            - The phone number associated with the profile’s trade name or brand.
+            - The phone number associated with the profile's trade name or brand.
 Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
 For example ``+31208202070``.

           * - ``categoryCode``